matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-16-day_011_netdiscover.md

 ### 3. **What is Netdiscover?**

-Netdiscover is a network enumeration tool which allows a user to quickly discover hosts and MAC addresses quickly on networks.
+Netdiscover is a network enumeration tool that allows a user to discover hosts and MAC addresses quickly on networks.

 Netdiscover is quite simple to use with few additional options and therefore makes it a simple and lightweight host detection device.